franciscop/server/README.md

 ## Getting started

-After [getting Node.js 8+ ready](https://en.libre.university/lesson/V1f6Btf8g/Getting started#Install-the-server) and doing `npm init` in your project folder, **install server** and keep it as a dependency in modern Node.js versions:
+There's a [whole tutorial on getting started for beginners](https://serverjs.io/tutorials/getting-started/) but the quick version is to first install `server` as a dependency:

 ```bash
 npm install server
 ```

-Then you can create a file called `index.js` and set the following:
+Then you can create a file called `index.js` with this code:

 ```js
 // Include the server in your file